 Wondering where is good for days out with animals in and around Sheffield?
-Kids love animals, mine included… we love farms, zoos, aquariums and everything in-between!
-Here’s a list of our favourite farms in and around Sheffield for kids, including other ideas for days out with animals with zoos and theme parks.
+Kids love animals, who doesn’t?!
+We love farms, zoos, aquariums and everything in-between!
+It’s a bonus if there’s indoor/outdoor play, too!
+Here’s a list of our favourite places to go for a day out with animals.

 1. We love Tropical Butterfly House, Wildlife and Falconry Centre which is basically a small zoo!
 We love it as it is a really flexible day out and suitable all year round.
-They have a fantastic calendar of events throughout the year, we specifically love the Christmas events with a visit to Santa.
+They have a fantastic calendar of events throughout the year, we specifically love the Christmas events with a visit to Santa and halloween.
 There’s farm animals, tropical animals, butterfly house, playgrounds, water/sand play, animal encounters and more.
 Loads to do and great for toddlers.
+We love it!
 Click here for a blog post with 6 best things to do at butterfly house with a video.

 Heeley City Farm | Sheffield

 2. Heeley City Farm in Sheffield is community run, small and free to visit.
 There is a lovely cafe serving home made vegetarian and vegan food, small wooden playground, friendly animals and it’s perfect size for little ones to walk around.
 There’s areas to explore outside, small animals inside, and hamsters, guinea pigs and birds.
 Eric loves this place; it just has something special about it.
 Click here for our blog with video.

 3. Aston Springs Farm, just outside Sheffield (x5 bus to Dinnington).
 Aston springs farm is more than just animals.
 There is a nature trail, pond dipping, stoned baked pizza, Aston spring restaurant, small indoor play area, paint & pot studio.
 We like the trail walking around to see the animals.
 It’s muddy & lots of fun!
 There are picnic areas too up by the animals.
 Click here for our Aston springs farm blog and video.